Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Techniques

+When applying the DFT method to complex systems, the resulting semi-conjugate subshift (step~\ref{item:dft-subshift} above) is often very large.
+In fact, the main result in~\cite{dft} is shown via a subshift with 247 symbols.
+While such large subshifts provide a topological entropy bound and information about the number of orbits of a given period, they often carry little \emph{intuition} about the underlying structure of the dynamics.
+The question then becomes, how can we distill more useful information from these large subshifts to get a more intuitive understanding of the system?

+The answer we propose here is to simplify the resulting subshift using amalgamations, as described in Section~\ref{sec:shifteq}.
+Specifically, we add a final step to the DFT method, where we run the semi-conjugate subshift obtained through Algorithm~\ref{alg:amalg}.
+As we will see in Section~\ref{sec:results}, in practice this procedure can greatly reduce the number of symbols required to describe the system.
+In some cases this simplification reveals a simple underlying structure, such as connections between a handful of low-period orbits, which would otherwise be difficult to glean from the 200+ symbols of the original subshift.
+This simplification is also useful in comparing our results to previous work and conjectures; using Algorithm~\ref{alg:amalg}, one can attempt to amalgamate our computed subshift $A$ to yield a target subshift $B$.
+We apply this technique in Section~\ref{sec:ap} to partially confirm a conjecture of Davis et al.~\cite{mackay}; see Figure~\ref{fig:dms-amalg} in particular.

-The second major addition to the algorithms is a final step where we simplify the subshift obtained from the DFT method through repeated applications of Theorem~\ref{thm:amalg}, as described in Section~\ref{sec:shifteq}.
-An important feature of the simplification is that the amalgamated subshift $S'$ has a geometric interpretation just as the original subshift $S$ did.
-Recall from \cite{dft} that for each symbol $s_i$ we have a region $N_i$ of the phase space, such that any trajectory $(\dots,s_{-2},s_{-1},s_0,s_1,s_2,\dots)$ in $S$ corresponds to a trajectory in the original system through the regions $(\dots,N_{-2},N_{-1},N_0,N_1,N_2,\dots)$.
-In $S'$, each symbol $s_i'$ can be expressed as an amalgamation of symbols of $S$, and we take $N_i'$ to be the union of the regions corresponding to these symbols.
-It is easy to see that the same trajectory property holds for $S'$.
-Thus we can vastly simplify our symbolic dynamical system while retaining a geometric interpretation of $S'$.
+As a final note, recall that the subshift generated by the DFT method has a useful geometric interpretation: from~\cite{dft} we know that we can associate a region $N_i$ of the phase space to each symbol $s_i$ of the subshift $A$, such that any trajectory $(\ldots, s_{-1}, s_0, s_1, \ldots)$ in $A$ corresponds to a trajectory in the original system through the regions $(\ldots, N_{-1}, \allowbreak N_0, \allowbreak N_1, \ldots)$.\footnote{In fact, these regions are connected components of the maximal invariant set of the index pair.} Fortunately, amalgamation (and thus Algorithm~\ref{alg:amalg}) preserves this property in the following sense.
+If $A'$ is derived from $A$ by a sequence of amalgamations, each symbol $s_i'$ of $A'$ can be expressed as an amalgamation of symbols of $A$.
+Taking $N_i'$ to be the union of the regions corresponding to these symbols, it is easy to see that the same trajectory property holds for $A'$.